algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 - **HTTP Server Framework**:

-  - Lightweight libraries such as **Crow**, **Pistache**, or **cpp-httplib** will be used to implement the REST API.
-These libraries support multithreaded request handling, ensuring concurrency for high API throughput.
+  - The lightweight library **cpp-httplib** will be used to implement the REST API.
+This library supports multithreaded request handling, ensuring concurrency for high API throughput.

 - **Build System**: